 Estimated reading time: 4 Minutes

-Every Tuesday the Office for National Statistics (ONS) publishes Deaths registered weekly in England and Wales.
+Each week the Office for National Statistics (ONS) publishes Deaths registered weekly in England and Wales.
 This data provides provisional counts of the number of deaths registered in England and Wales, including deaths involving the coronavirus (COVID-19).
 To allow time for registration and processing, these figures are published 11 days after the week ends.
-So the figures published on 28 July 2020 show weekly deaths in 2020 up to the week ending 17 July 2020
+So the figures published on 15 September 2020 show weekly deaths in 2020 up to the week ending 4 September 2020

 The ONS figures are based on the date the death was registered rather than the date the death occurred.
 There is usually a delay of at least five days between a death occurring and being registered.